My Google Photos isn't backing up

 Fix 6.
 Keep enough power

-When the device is low on battery or in low-power mode, Back up & sync may be turned off.
+When the device is low on battery or in low-power mode, Back up & sync may be turned off, and it will cause that photo is not fully backed up yet.
 We recommend that you keep the device with sufficient power (you can charge it directly) or turn off the low-power mode.
 And then turn on the Back up & sync, you may find that the number of backups will start to increase.

 Fix 7.
 Check storage of Google Drive